Thyroid Eye Disease Symptoms and Signs

 — Ron, real TED patient

 Up to 6 out of 100 people (6%) with TED may have optic nerve damage.

-Optic nerve damage can lead to blindness, but it’s very rare for TED patients to lose all of their vision.
+Optic nerve damage can lead to blindness, but it’s very rare for TED patients to lose their vision completely.
 Talk to your doctor right away if you notice vision loss.

 Listen To Your Eyes